lenymo/glennmccomb-com/content/articles/useful-scss-sass-media-queries-mixins-for-bootstrap.md

 In additional to these two, I occasionally need to apply CSS between two breakpoints.

-It's best practice to use Bootstrap's breakpoints throughout your code since it makes things much easier to manage.

 {{< highlight css >}}
 @media (min-width: 768px) and (max-width: 991px) {
-  // Do something when devices are narrower than 768px.
+  // Target devices between 768px and 992px.
 }
+{{< /highlight >}}

+## Breakpoint variables

+It's best practice to use Bootstrap's breakpoints but it's painful to write these out all the time.
+To get around that I create variables for each breakpoint:

+{{< highlight scss >}}
+// Breakpoint variables.
+$breakpoint-xs: 576px;
+$breakpoint-sm: 768px;
+$breakpoint-md: 992px;
+$breakpoint-lg: 1200px;
+$breakpoint-xl: 1500px;
 {{< /highlight >}}